Connect to MySQL with named pipes

 In the main menu, go to MySQL.and select

 In the Database tool window ( ) , click the New icon () in the toolbar.
 Navigate to Data Source and select MySQL.

 Check if there is a Download missing driver files link at the bottom of the connection settings area.
 Click this link to download drivers that are required to interact with a database.
 For a direct download link, refer to the JetBrains JDBC drivers page.

-You can find the downloaded JDBC drivers in the CLion configuration directory.
+Location for the downloaded JDBC drivers is the CLion configuration directory.